Have you ever been through a season in life that totally rocked your faith?

-My family and I have been walking through one of these dark seasons lately.
+My family and I have walked through these dark seasons in the past.
 And the truth is, from the many emails and messages I get weekly, I know for certain that many of you are walking through a similar time in life.

 Most of you who follow this blog are coming out of your twenties and moving into your thirties, forties, and fifties.
 And the older we get, the harder life seems to get.
 Before, our biggest problems may have been car troubles or roommate drama…

 Now, we look around us and we see bigger, harder, problems emerging…

 We look around and either we ourselves, or someone we know is facing something really hard.
 It seems as though injustice, evil, and pain are right around every single corner.
 The perfect life we had imagined took a wrong turn, and we find ourselves feeling helpless, hopeless, and maybe even feeling alone…stuck at a seemingly dead end, a place we never imagined we’d be.

 Suffering comes in so many different shapes and forms, and even though I don’t know what it is you are dealing with, I do know one thing: it’s left you broken.

 So what do you do when life doesn’t turn out as you planned?
 What do you do when you’re facing hard times and wondering how you’re going to get through?
 What do you do when the darkness seems so thick that it’s hard to remember the light?

 Friend, I don’t know about you, but I know that this year, I’ve asked those same exact questions.
 I’ve wrestled with God, cried out to him, and wondered what on earth He is doing.